 When the Heaven benchmark runs you will see various attractive 3D environments with the camera panning over them.

 If the benchmark does not run easily you then already know that your graphics card is going to struggle with certain graphics.
-On the highest right-hand corner of the screen you will see and FPS (frames per second) counter which gives you much more info.
-For a smooth gameplay experience you will need that counter to sit down around a minimum of 30.Advertisement
+On the highest right-hand corner of the screen, you will see an FPS (frames per second) counter which gives you much more info.
+For a smooth gameplay experience, you will need that counter to sit down around a minimum of 30.Advertisement

 Any drops below can result in your video games feeling slow and uneven.
 The higher this score the better, and ideally you’d prefer to see it at 60FPS.
 In case your graphics card is struggling right here, try changing the settings within the Heaven Benchmark settings page.